 Adam Wright, CPA

 Adam Wright, CPA is the Associate Director of Accounting and Operations for the University of Texas/Texas A&M Investment Management Company, located in Austin TX.
-His previous experience includes working for nearly ten years with the State of Texas Auditor’s Office and public accounting firm Weaver & Tidwell, LLP and for CohenReznick as an consulting and disaster recovery services for government and not-for-profit organization.
+His previous experience includes working for nearly ten years with the State of Texas Auditor’s Office; the public accounting firm Weaver & Tidwell, LLP; and for CohnReznick as an consulting and disaster recovery services for government and not-for-profit organization.
 He graduated with a degree in Business Administration from the University of Texas at Austin.